DarrenFitz/DataRepresentationProject2015/README.md

 *http://galwayfacilities.com/facilities/all*

-This would product al of the parks in JSON format.
+This would product all of the facilities in JSON format.
 ### HTTP Response in json
 ```json
 [